IChowdhury01/ECE-357-Operating-Systems/README.md

 Problem sets for ECE-357: Computer Operating Systems

 ## Project Descriptions
-- Filesystem: Program that uses directory exploration library functions such as `readdir` to produce a recursive directory listing which is similar to the output of `find /starting_directory -ls`
+- **Filesystem**: Program that uses directory exploration library functions such as `readdir` to produce a recursive directory listing which is similar to the output of `find /starting_directory -ls`

-- Minicat: Implementation of the UNIX cat command for concatenating and copying files.
+- **Minicat**: Implementation of the UNIX cat command for concatenating and copying files.

-- Pipes: Upgraded implementation of cat: Concatenates and copies files using pipes rather than standard output.
+- **Pipes**: Upgraded implementation of cat: Concatenates and copies files using pipes rather than standard output.

-- Semaphores: Implementation of four semaphore operations utilizing spinlock mutexes: initialization, decrementing, blocking, and waking.
+- **Semaphores**: Implementation of four semaphore operations utilizing spinlock mutexes: initialization, decrementing, blocking, and waking.

-- Shell: Implementation of UNIX shell: launches one program at a time, with arguments.
+- **Shell**: Implementation of UNIX shell: launches one program at a time, with arguments.
 Reports exit status and resource usage statistics.

-- Smear: Utilizes `mmap` system calls to search for and replace strings in files.
+- **Smear**: Utilizes `mmap` system calls to search for and replace strings in files.

-- Strace: Uses the `strace` UNIX command to analyze the system calls of a simple C program.
+- **Strace**: Uses the `strace` UNIX command to analyze the system calls of a simple C program.
 Analysis of system calls and exit codes included.

 ## Tech Stack
-- C Programming Language
+- C
 - Assembly